12 Types of Ladders to Efficiently & Safely Get the Work Done

 We have divided thsee into five broad categories, each containing several variations for different chores or jobs.
 You can read the list below to familiarize yourself with the different types of ladders that suit your needs best.

 Basic ladders are found in almost every home or shop.
 Their primary purpose is to help you reach the desired height.
+They all have the same ladder components, plus or minus a feature here and there.
 Here's the two types:

 Step ladders are used for primary and quick household tasks like changing a light bulb or storing something on the top shelf.
 Step ladders are inexpensive and can be conveniently stored away when not needed.